The University Center at Harper College

 - Save money on your four-year degree.

-- Enroll concurrently in a 3+1 pathway at Harper and the university to compete a degree program.
+- Enroll concurrently in a 3+1 pathway at Harper and the university to complete a degree program.

 - Access admissions, registration and academic advising staff from the university on a Harper College campus.